 • Spanish: Nosotros comemos una manzana

-• Portuguese: Nós comemos uma maçã
+• Brazilian Portuguese: Nós comemos uma maçã

 • Italian: Noi mangiamo una mela